Go to shop!

 All these AEGs are stock and in order to eliminate as much variables as possible, they all have about the same barrel length as well as the same FPS output.
 That means that the Tokyo Marui needed a small spring upgrade in order to reach that European FPS level.

-We would like to thank Airsoftdoctor for providing all these guns to make this video possible.
+We would like to thank Airsoftdoctor for providing all these guns to make this test possible as well.

 To make these tests as representative as possible, we as scientists like to eliminate as much variables as possible.
-For this reason we decided to let Viper do the shooting, because, his eyes are better and he’s the better shooter out of the 2 of us.
+For this reason we decided to let one of us do all the shooting.

-Besides that, we have chosen to use a table as our stable platform and Viper we’ll be taking on a hold named the “Sniper hold”.
+Besides that, we have chosen to use a table as our stable platform and from here we’ll be taking on a hold named the “Sniper hold”.
 This because it eliminates as much movement as possible.

 The range we’ll be using is a 50 m range that has walls build on both the left and right side.
 This enables us to test in an environment that has barely any wind, which is also a factor we wanted to eliminate as much as possible.